What is hormone therapy for breast cancer?

 Examples are goserelin and leuprolide.

-What are the side effects of hormone treatment for breast cancer?
+What are the side effects of hormone therapy for breast cancer?

 Removing your ovaries makes you start menopause, if you haven't started it yet.
 Menopause often has symptoms like hot flashes, vaginal dryness, urinating often, and having less interest in sex.
 And it raises your risk for other diseases, like heart disease and osteoporosis.

-When your ovaries are removed, you can no longer get pregnant.
+When your ovaries are removed, you can no longer get pregnant through sex.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.